These peanut butter fat bombs are a great way to get your healthier fats!

 Instructions

-- In a mixing bowl, thoroughly combine all the ingredients using a fork spoon.
+- In a mixing bowl (or directly in the measuring cup), thoroughly whisk all the ingredients together.

-- Once completely solidified, you can remove the fat bombs from the cookie try and store them in a bag or container and return them to the freezer.
+- Once completely solidified, you can remove the fat bombs from the cookie tray and store them in a bag or container and return them to the freezer.

 Do you think honey would substitute easily for the stevia?
 I’m not a fan of the stevia aftertaste.